eliasmattern/PsyTestPro/README.md

 ## :nut_and_bolt: Configure PsyTestPro

-To set up an experiment, you will have to go to `Configure Experiment`.
+To set up a suite, you will have to go to `Configure Test Battery`.
 From there, you can do the following actions:

-- Create experiment
+- Create Suite
-- Delete experiment
+- Delete Suite
 - Create task
 - Delete task
 - Create Custom Variables